jonsimonsen/webaoa/README.md

 -Loading html code into the pages in several steps using JS.
 -It seems like the home link will not be used anymore.

 v0.7: Being able to reach the goal of version 0.63 actually "required" a substantial amount of refactoring of code and reorganization of the file system.
 As a result, the information about 0.63 could probably be assumed to be part of 0.7 instead.
 0.63 was pushed with some unsatisfactory code.
-It seems to behave as intended, but the error testing and messaging is unsatisfactory enough that major cleanup, and probably a bit of more refactoring is desireable.
+It seems to behave as intended, but the error testing and messaging is unsatisfactory enough that major cleanup, and probably a bit of more refactoring is desirable.
 The agenda of this version will therefore be to clean up after 0.63.
 -Under development...
 -The variable online (and perhaps testing) should probably be made global since there are functions that would greatly benefit from having access to its value.